zpeters/awesome-mississippi/README.md

   11. It gets more sun than your average American destination.
   12. Two revolutionary beverages were invented here.
   13. The Gulf Coast is home to the largest free-flowing river in the continental US.
+  14. The world's largest shrimp is on display at the Old Spanish Fort Museum in Pascagoula.

 These surprising facts were pulled from an article by Genevieve Northup on the Matador Network.
 [Reference](https://matadornetwork.com/notebook/13-things-didnt-know-mississippi-gulf-coast/)